 - Provide statements as to the capability of the site to achieve the required minimum bushfire protection measures for future development, namely subdivision and the construction of dwellings; - 2.
 Satisfy the legislative requirements for assessment of rezoning bushfire prone land for residential purposes under the Environmental Planning and Assessment Act 1979; - 3.
-Address the bushfire management issue raised by the NBV Structure Plan 2010;
+Investigate the application of Asset Protection Zone (APZ) building setbacks to vegetation/bushland and report on the location and dimensions of any required APZ;

-- 4. Investigate the application of Asset Protection Zone (APZ) building setbacks to vegetation/bushland and report on the location and dimensions of any required APZ; - 5.
-Provide guidance on the access and egress requirements for residential development in bushfire prone land; and - 6.
+- 4. Provide guidance on the access and egress requirements for residential development in bushfire prone land; and - 5.
 Provide guidance on other bushfire protection measures such as the provision of utilities.